-Attention Bidders: Write beside each criterion the relevant page number(s) from your proposal which addresses the requirement identified in the criterion.
 Criterion Page # Yes No M1.
 Certifications Intent: To evaluate the Bidder's Certification As per Section V- Certifications, Article 5.9 - Aboriginal Business Set-Aside (ABSA) Certification Requirement, the bidder must submit the following signed certifications with the proposal, as applicable: • compliance with the ABSA Program (Article 5.9); • owner/employee certification form (Annex "D") As per $Section\ V-Certifications$ of the RFP, the bidder must submit with the proposal the completed and signed certifications in Section V herein.
 M2.
-Experience of the Proposed Bidder Intent: To evaluate the Bidder's experience gained in both the design and the delivery of Aboriginal Awareness Training.
-The bidder must demonstrate that they have designed and delivered one (1) Aboriginal Awareness training session in English, and one (1) Aboriginal Awareness training session in French.
+Experience of the Proposed Bidder Intent: To evaluate the Bidder's experience gained in both the design and the delivery of Introduction to Indigenous Cultures Training.
+The bidder must demonstrate that they have designed and delivered one (1) Introduction to Indigenous Cultures training session in English, and one (1) Introduction to Indigenous Cultures training session in French.
 The following information must be included for each training session listed: the organization for which the work was performed; one (1), reference, as well as valid contact information, for the individual who acted in the role of a client for the project described; a description of the project and the tasks completed; a description of the participants who received the training; details of the material developed and presented in the training; and the date and the duration of the project.